Top tips for good heart health

 - Atherosclerosis is the build-up of fatty material inside arteries (blood vessels) like the coronary arteries that supply blood to the heart.

-- The build-up of fatty material causes a narrowing in the artery, and as these become more severe they can restrict the flow of blood so enough blood can’t reach the heart.
+- The build-up of fatty material causes a narrowing in the artery, and as these become more severe, they can restrict the flow of blood so enough blood cannot reach the heart.

 - This can cause the symptoms of angina (such as chest pain and shortness of breath).

 - If the fatty material breaks down (or ruptures), a blood clot can form, which can completely block the artery and lead to a heart attack.